Employment in the UK: November 2024

 Because of coronavirus (COVID-19) and the suspension of face-to-face interviewing, we had to make operational changes to the LFS, which moved to a by-telephone approach.
 This introduced an increased non-response bias to the survey, which was partially mitigated by the introduction of housing tenure-based weights into the survey in October 2020, as detailed in our Coronavirus and its impact on the Labour Force Survey article.

 However, it was acknowledged that further improvement work was required to deal with the increase in non-response from those with a non-UK country of birth or nationality.
-As a result, an adjusted Labour Force weighting methodology was introduced in July 2021.
-Further information is available in our Impact of reweighting on Labour Force Survey key indicators, UK: 2022 article.
+As a result, an adjusted Labour Force Survey weighting methodology was introduced in July 2021.
+Further information is available in our Impact of reweighting on Labour Force Survey key indicators: 2022 article.

-From our February 2024 labour market release, LFS periods from July to September 2022 onwards have been reweighted to incorporate the latest estimates of the size and composition of the UK population.
+From our February 2024 labour market release, LFS periods from July to September 2022 onwards have been reweighted to incorporate estimates of the size and composition of the UK population published in November 2023.
 This reweighting creates a discontinuity between June to August 2022 and July to September 2022.
 Users should take this discontinuity into consideration when considering long-term movements in the series.

-This reweighting does not address the volatility seen in recent periods and this may be seen to some extent going forward.
-Therefore, we advise increased caution when interpreting short-term changes in series and recommend using them as part of a suite of labour market indicators, alongside Workforce Jobs, Claimant Count data and Pay As You Earn Real Time Information (PAYE RTI) estimates.
+This reweighting does not address the volatility seen in recent periods and this may be seen, to some extent, in the future.
+Therefore, we advise increased caution when interpreting changes in series and recommend using them as part of a suite of labour market indicators, alongside Workforce Jobs (WFJ), Claimant Count data and Pay As You Earn Real Time Information (PAYE RTI) estimates.

-LFS estimates are currently not considered National Statistics and are currently designated as official statistics in development.
+LFS estimates are currently not considered accredited official statistics and are currently designated as official statistics in development.

 Back to table of contents